Brokkoly/flexpaDemo/README.md

 ```
 - `cd ./server && npm run start:dev` in a terminal to start up the nest backend
 - `cd ./client && npm run start` in a different terminal to start up the client
-- Login and authorize using one of the providers and [login information provided by flexpa](https://www.flexpa.com/docs/getting-started/test-mode)
+- Login and authorize using one of the providers (I used Aetna and Humana the most and am displaying information that they seemed to provide more than others.
+Anthem didn't like me searching which I discovered too late to work out) and [login information provided by flexpa](https://www.flexpa.com/docs/getting-started/test-mode)
-- Marvel at the EOB data pulled from the Flexpa API
+- Marvel at the EOB data pulled from the Flexpa Search API